 The staff includes assistant coaches Will Ryan, Jason Kemp and Aaron Fuss, and director of basketball operations Jared Swanson

-Jason Kemp enters his second season as an assistant coach with the Ohio men's basketball program under second-year head coach Saul Phillips in 2015-16.
+Jason Kemp enters his third season as an assistant coach with the Ohio men's basketball program under third-year head coach Saul Phillips in 2016-17.

 Prior to his stint at Toledo, Kemp spent eight seasons on the basketball staff at North Dakota State, first as a graduate assistant coach for two seasons (2005-07) under current Nebraska head coach Tim Miles and for six years (2007-13) as an assistant Phillips.